 In partnership with Hope and Justice Project, the University of Maine at Presque Isle will host a Take Back the Night event, which will include a survivor speak-out and candlelight vigil, on Wednesday, Oct.
 8, from 6:30 to 8 p.m. in the Campus Center Multi-Purpose Room.
 The community is invited to attend and be a part of this important event.

-The University of Maine at Presque Isle is pleased to announce the next speaker in its 2013-2014 University Distinguished Lecturer Series—Noah Hutton, a documentary filmmaker and neuroscience enthusiast who will deliver a talk titled Engaging Minds: The Blue Brain Project and the Race to Understand the Human Brain on Tuesday, April 15, at 7 p.m. in the Campus Center.
+The University of Maine at Presque Isle is pleased to announce that John Paul Caponigro, a world renowned master of digital printing and photography, will serve as the next speaker in its 2014-2015 Distinguished Lecturer Series.
+Presented by Canon USA's Explorer of Light program, Caponigro will deliver his talk Antarctica on Tuesday, Oct.
+21 at 7 p.m. in the Campus Center.
 His talk is free and the public is invited to be a part of this special evening.

 Students, faculty and staff at the University of Maine at Presque Isle and Northern Maine Community College are participating in a "food fight" like no other in honor of Hunger Action Month.
 The institutions challenged each other to their 1st Annual Food Fight—a food drive being held between Sept.
 19 and Oct.
 3—to help stock the shelves at local food pantries.